bigbluemachine/rendezvous/README.md

 rendezvous
 ==========

-This assumes that you have:
+Requires:
 - Apache HTTP server
 - MySQL
-- PHP (5 I think?)
+- PHP 5

-To install, download and run the install page (index redirects here if not installed).
+To install, download and run the install page (index redirects to the install page if not installed).

 After installation, the index page will contain the chat client.